qodesmith/typer/README.md

 *   callback - A function you want executed when `typer` is finished.
 *   `true` - Indicates you want the `typerFinished` event fired once Typer is finished.
 This event is fired from `document.body`.
 The default (if left unspecified) is false.

+#### Access to the parent element
+As with the `.run` method above, `.end` exposes the parent element that Typer is currently typing in through the first argument in the function you pass to to `.end`.
+Be aware that if your function uses multiple arguments, the first argument will always represent the parent element that Typer is currently typing in.

 * * *